-Self-reported or consultant-developed Vibrant City Lab scores for Melbourne, Australia; Irvine, California; and Toronto, Canada are presented above.
-The Los Angeles score was the result of a working group activity to assess the City's urban forestry program Table 1, Comparison of Sustainability Scores, provides each city's current score, goal score, and current gap.
+Self-reported or consultant-developed Vibrant City Lab scores for Melbourne, Australia; Irvine, California; and Toronto, Canada are presented in Table 1.
+The Los Angeles score was the result of a working group activity to assess the City's urban forestry program.
+Table 1 shows a comparison of each city's current sustainability score, goal score, and current gap.